Last update: June 10, 2018

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Its pharmacokinetic data (zero oral bioavailability and high molecular weight) make transfer to milk in significant quantities unlikely.
+Its pharmacokinetic data (almost zero oral bioavailability and high molecular weight) make it impossible to transfer significant quantities into breastmilk.

-Its zero oral bioavailability prevents its transfer to the infant’s plasma via ingested breast milk.
+Its almost null oral bioavailability prevents its transfer to the infant’s plasma via ingested breast milk.